aleksandarbartos/ziffit/README.md

-### Project to run Smoke tests on Ziffit Web application
+## Project to run Smoke tests on Ziffit Web application

 ### Introduction

 This project was created to execute smoke tests on the Ziffit Web application.
 Disclaimer: the tests are executed in the production environment

 ### Prerequisites
 NodeJS is installed on the local machine

 Git is installed on the local machine

-source-code editor is installed on the local machine
+A source-code editor is installed on the local machine

 ### Installation and set up configuration